MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

 So how exactly do queries get partitioned?

-This section is probably the most important for understanding why you're seeing Firewall errors, as well as understanding how to resolve them (where possible).
+This section is probably the most important for understanding why you're seeing Firewall errors, and understanding how to resolve them (where possible).

 Here's a high-level summary of the partitioning logic.